 Rinse the brown rice and add it to a clean pot, then cover with water and bring to a boil.

 Simmer the rice for 12-15 minutes or according to packet instructions, then drain it, and set it aside.

 Now, add shredded kale to the black bean stew and cook for five more minutes.

 Allow the soup to reduce over high heat and then remove it from the hob.

-Finally, divide the feijoada among bowls, top them with the remaining 1 unit orange, cut into slices, and serve with brown rice on the side.
+Finally, divide the feijoada among bowls, top them with the remaining 1 orange, cut into slices, and serve with brown rice on the side.